welcome to my blog..

 Unable to address local needs precisely

-Greater efficiencies due to the ability to transfer best practices across markets
+Greater efficiencies due to the ability to transfer best practices

 Less responsive to changes in local market conditions